 Get a checkup

 Go to the vet to make sure that your Pomsky is looking healthy.
 Ask your vet if there is anything you should be doing to help your Pomsky stay in shape and get the nutrition it needs.
 During the last few months, you will also be setting more and more standards for your Pomsky.
 Make sure that you are not letting your Pomsky get away with bad behavior during these days but do not raise your voice or use a harsh tone for longer than a few seconds.

 This article was intended to help you get a better understanding of how to handle your Pomsky throughout the first month after adoption.
-If you are interested in adding a Brookside Pomsky to your family, you can visit our available puppies page or fill out an application.
+If you are interested in adding a Brookside Pomsky to your family, you can check out our Pomsky Puppies for sale or fill out an application.
 Congratulations on your journey of becoming a fantastic dog owner.